ksinghj/ksinghj/README.md

-### Hi 👋 I'm currently using GitLab, but my projects will be on here too.
+### Hi 👋 I'm currently using GitLab, but my test projects will be on here mostly.

 📫 How to reach me: https://twitter.com/kartarjabanda